-This course is about the role our biases, beliefs, self-deceptions and thinking traps play in our working lives – how they complicate it, influence our choices, drive irrational behaviors and get us into trouble.
-It explains how we deal with uncertainty and emotional turmoil, why we lie (to ourselves and others), how our memories really work, why we believe what we want to be true (even when it’s not), why we don’t change course when we know we should, why we persevere in the face of lost causes, how we make sense of who we are, why we think others are at fault but we’re blameless, how we deal with uncertainty, why we rebel against rules and regulations, are reluctant to change, prefer to live by our own double standards and, among other fascinating questions, why we’re all so darn gullible.
-These malfunctions in our mental software inevitably lead to sub-optimal decisions, dumb behaviours and unintended, often dire, consequences.
+This life-altering course is about the role your biases, beliefs, self-deceptions and thinking traps play in your working life – how they complicate it, influence your choices, drive irrational behaviors and get you into trouble.
+It explains how we deal with uncertainty and emotional turmoil, why we lie (to ourselves and others), how our memories really work, why we believe what we want to be true (when it’s not), why we persevere in the face of lost causes, why we think others are at fault but we’re blameless, how we deal with uncertainty, why we rebel against common-sense rules, prefer to live by our double standards and, among other fascinating questions, why we’re so darn gullible.
+These malfunctions in our mental software inevitably lead to sub-optimal decisions, dumb behaviours and unintended, sometimes dire, consequences.

-Our brains are incredibly efficient, highly emotional and very lazy – the latter self-preservation mechanism keeps us alive.
-Without this ineptitude, we would perish.
-No one is immune from its deleterious effects and we can’t completely eradicate them.
-We are all lousy when it comes to self-awareness.
-While you can’t prevent biases, you can use your enhanced knowledge of their power to become more effective as a manager.
-There is a path to overcoming these mental flaws, maladies and distortions.
-Provided we’re willing to learn how to recognize them, reconcile them with our ego-enhancing preferences, mitigate and better manage them.
-This course will give you the antidotes.
-When you’re able to apply them, you’ll discover how to live a fuller, freer and richer existence – for yourself as well as those you lead or manage.
+Without this ingrained ineptitude in our thinking and consequent behaviours, we would perish.
+No one is immune from their deleterious effects and we can’t completely eradicate them.
+While you can’t prevent bias, you can use your enhanced knowledge of its power and pervasiveness to reduce its corrosive influence in your life and become more effective, likeable and trustworthy.
+There is a path to overcoming these mental flaws and distortions.
+This course will give you the antidotes to do precisely that.
+When you’re ready and able to apply them, you will discover how to live a freer and richer existence – for yourself as well as those whom you lead or manage.

 Topics include: